karekoho/json/README.md

 ```c++
 <format/json.h>
 ```
-in your source code to use JSON support.
+in your source code to use JSON for C++.

 # Usage